Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

 \subsection{Real and complex random matrices}

-So far, it was always tacitly understood that the off-diagonal matrix elements $V^0_{mn}$ are in general complex-valued.
-On the other hand, it is well known from textbook random matrix theory \cite{haa10,bro81} that if the system exhibits a certain symmetry (related to time inversion) then the eigenvectors can be chosen so that $V^\ast_{mn}=V_{mn}$ and $U^\ast_{mn}=U_{mn}$ for all $m$ and $n$.
+So far, it was always tacitly understood that the off-diagonal matrix elements $V^0_{\mu\nu}$ are in general complex-valued.
+On the other hand, it is well known from textbook random matrix theory \cite{haa10,bro81} that if the system exhibits a certain symmetry (related to time inversion) then the eigenvectors can be chosen so that $(V^0_{\mu\nu})^\ast=V^0_{\mu\nu}$ and $U^\ast_{m\nu}=U_{m\nu}$ for all $m$, $\mu$ and $\nu$.
 Whether the considered system exhibits this symmetry or not, and thus the pertinent random matrix ensemble is purely real or not, is known to be of great importance for instance with respect to the level statistics \cite{haa10,bro81}.

-With respect to the quantities which are at the focus of our present work (namely, the perturbed expectation values in (\ref{x6}), the function $u(n)$ in (\ref{x8}), etc.), we found that ensembles with real-valued matrix elements $V_{mn}$ behave practically indistinguishable from their complex-valued counterparts.

-For instance, in Sec.~\ref{s32} we derived the result (\ref{eq:LDOSLorentz}) for certain complex-valued ensembles, while the same result was obtained in \cite{fyo96} for the corresponding real-valued ensembles, and likewise for the result in (\ref{eq:LDOSSemicircle}).

-More precisely, this similarity between real- and complex-valued ensembles is found to only hold true under our usual assumption that $s$ in (\ref{x10}) is a small parameter (see (\ref{x10a})) and thus subleading terms in $s$ can be neglected.
-Put differently, with respect to the higher order corrections, differences between the real and complex ensembles may still be possible.
+With respect to the quantities which are at the focus of our present work [namely, the perturbed expectation values in (\mref{4}), the function $u(n)$ in (\ref{eq:AvgU2}), etc.], we found that ensembles with real-valued matrix elements $V^0_{\mu\nu}$ behave practically indistinguishable from their complex-valued counterparts.
+For instance, in Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment} we derived the result~\eqref{eq:u:BW} for certain complex-valued ensembles, while the same result was obtained in \cite{fyo96} for the corresponding real-valued ensembles, and likewise for the result in~\eqref{eq:u:SC}.
+More precisely, this similarity between real- and complex-valued ensembles is found to only hold true under our usual assumption that $s$ in (\ref{x10}) is a small parameter (see (\ref{eq:SmallParam})) and thus subleading terms in $s$ can be neglected.
+Put differently, with respect to the higher-order corrections, differences between the real and complex ensembles may still be possible.